Oolnokk/SoKEmpirePrologue/tools/parallax_map_builder_notes.md

 - `offsetY`: adjusts vertical placement relative to the area's ground line
 - `rot`: rotation in degrees applied after layer transforms
 - `locked`: prevents drag and jitter adjustments

+### Playable bounds (new)

+Authors can optionally declare a single `playableBounds` object per layout to clamp movement and camera panning without relying on inferred collider extents.
+The object accepts numeric `left` and `right` values in layout/world coordinates.
+When omitted or invalid, the runtime falls back to bounds derived from the widest colliders in the layout, so adding explicit limits is the preferred, deterministic path.

 The in-editor coordinate helpers derive an instance's display X value as: